Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 After reading this blog post, you will be able to build push notifications using the latest features of Android O, i.e Notification Channels and Notification Badges in your app.

-Since Notification channels and badges are the features of the latest Android version, you as a developer will have to update your SDK and Build Tools to the latest versions.
+Since Notification channels and app icon badges are the features of the latest Android version, you as a developer will have to update your SDK and Build Tools to the latest versions.
 The latest SDK tools version is 26.0.2 and the latest Build Tools version is 26.0.1.
 You will have to make sure that in your build.gradle file, the compileSdkVersion is 26 and buildToolsVersion is 26.0.1

 android {